ebrahimpichka/ebrahimpichka.github.io/_pages/about.md

 - Optimization and operations research.
 -	Learning to Optimize & Decision-focused Learning.

-Moreover, I always have an eye for advances and research frontiers in fundamental areas of AI such as novel optimization techniques, learning methods, meta-learning and multi-task learning.
+Moreover, I always have an eye for advances and research in fundamental areas of AI such as novel optimization techniques, learning methods, meta-learning and multi-task learning.

 <br>